Carath/markdown-editor/README.md

 # Live (GitHub-Flavored) Markdown Editor

+Note: Forked from [here](https://github.com/jbt/markdown-editor), I did not make this but modified it.

 ## Usage

 [Use it here](//jbt.github.io/markdown-editor).
 The live markdown reader will display a preview as you type.